 Puerto Rico

-One of Ponce’s most unique attractions – and almost certainly its most recognisable – this historic firehouse building now serves as a museum celebrating the noble vocation of firefighting.
-Overlooking the Plaza Las Delicias town square, the brightly coloured red and black candy striped building houses a huge variety of exhibits of firefighting equipment and memorabilia dating back to its original incarnation as a working fire station, including pictures of the heroic men who fought in the legendary fire of 1883 that threatened to engulf the city.
+One of Ponce’s most unique attractions – and almost certainly its most recognisable – the Parque de Bombas museum is housed in a historic firehouse building where it now serves as a museum celebrating the noble vocation of firefighting.
+Overlooking the Plaza Las Delicias town square, the brightly coloured red and black candy-striped building houses a huge variety of exhibits of firefighting equipment and memorabilia dating back to its original incarnation as a working fire station, including pictures of the heroic men who fought in the legendary fire of 1883 that threatened to engulf the city.

 Parque de Bombas